-Prior to evacuating, follow specific emergency plans for equipment, research or lab shut down.
+Prior to evacuating, critical staff must follow specific emergency plans for equipment shut down.

 8. MORE INFORMATION OR QUESTION ABOUT THIS EAP

 The UC Merced Emergency Management Staff may be contacted regarding questions and/or responsibilities outlined in this EAP.